aazz18/2d-physics-engine/README.md

-# 2d-physics-engine
+# 2D Physics Engine

+## What is this?
-A simple 2D physics engine built in Python for a school project.
+This is a particle based 2D physics engine built in Python for a school project.

+## gravity(self,dt)
+## How does this work: